 How do I delete a directory in Linux?
 This is a common question asked by Linux newbies.
 As you start working with the Linux operating system, it’s inevitable that you’ll want to delete a directory at some point.

+Working with Linux requires learning much more than the basics of the C programming language and other coding languages.
 In this article, we’re going to discuss two methods you can use to delete a directory in Linux.
 We’ll also provide an example of each of these methods so you can get to work deleting directories as soon as possible.

 In Linux, there are two ways to delete a directory: